EugeneKuznetsov/jira/README.md

 # Jira REST API plugin for QML
 A QML extension module for interacting with Jira Server on top of REST API calls.
-Current implementation has a limited functionality and is in phase of development.
+Current implementation has Jira 8.8.1 Server calls with limited implementation due to ongoing phase of development.

 ## Vision